tolliam/roast-my-activity-data/README.md

 ## ✨ Features

 ### Data Upload
+- **No Setup Required**: Works for anyone without installing Python locally via [Streamlit Cloud](https://roast-my-activity-data.streamlit.app/)
-- **Upload Your Own Data**: Upload any Strava activities CSV file directly in the app
+- **Upload Your Own Data**: Upload any Strava activities CSV file directly in the app (uploads are ephemeral ie not kept by the app creator or Streamlit Cloud)
-- **No Setup Required**: Works for anyone without installing Python locally
-- **Ready for Deployment**: Deploy to Streamlit Cloud for public access

 ### 📊 Recent Activity Analysis
 - **Customizable Time Ranges**: Filter activities from 1-90 days